CannerCMS/cannercms/README.md

 ### CMS schema

 Using Canner, You only need to upload a XML-like(JSX) syntax, to create any kind and form of applications.
 Our CMS has built **CMS for websites, mobile apps, and even chatbot applications**.
-Amazingly, you can building a ***blog CMS within 200 lines of code, as for basic E-commerce CMS within 300 lines of code using Canner and select connector to connect to data sources, such as Firebase, GraphQL, Restful API, Prisma.***
+Amazingly, you can build a ***blog CMS within 200 lines of code, as for basic E-commerce CMS within 300 lines of code using Canner and select connector to connect to data sources, such as Firebase, GraphQL, Restful API, Prisma.***

 Wonder why we use JSX? [read here](https://www.canner.io/docs/why-jsx)